-For many Pharma brands there is a new research need to understand more about the digital footprint of key opinion leaders.
+For many Pharma brands there is a new research need to understand more about the digital footprint of key opinion leaders in pharma.
 A common question we are asked by brand or product managers is, “are my KOLs online and if so what are they saying?”

 Mapping out your KOLs’ digital footprint gives you intelligence into which online channels they are using and what they are discussing about your brand or therapy area.

 Pharma companies are also starting to realise the potential of assisting their KOLs to get online.
 In Spain for example, Sanofi took a highly proactive approach by positioning themselves as an ally to doctors who may be hoping to develop professionally through the use of digital channels.
 Sanofi Campus is a free training programme for healthcare professionals who want to take full advantage of the Internet, social networks and other digital tools.